 Once your dough has risen a second time, bake them at 350 degrees for about 35-40 minutes.
 They should be a nice golden brown and you might also notice some brown sugar bubbling up around the edges.
 That means it’s done!

-This was my finished bread and it not only looked great, it smelled amazing!
+This was my finished Chocolate Chip Monkey Bread and it not only looked great, it smelled amazing!

 Let this cool in the pan for a few minutes and then invert it on a plate or platter.